 Casio conducts e-learning on corporate social responsibility (CSR) once a year at group sites worldwide.
 The e-learning program in fiscal 2013 provided training for better understanding these areas: the corporate creed "Creativity and Contribution," the Charter of Creativity for Casio, which is the action value criteria for implementing the creed, and the Casio Code of Conduct.
-In particular, the training covered the importance and background of CSR, while seeking to foster better understanding of the UN Global Compact, as well as the international ISO 26000 guidance standard on CSR.
-The e-learning also emphasized the topics of human rights and fair operating practices, including compliance with anti-corruption and anti-monopoly laws.
-These areas are very important to both society and the Casio group.
+In the area of corporate social responsibility, the training covered the importance and background of CSR, while seeking to foster better understanding of the UN Global Compact, in which the Casio Group participates, as well as ISO 26000, which is the international guidance on social responsibility.
+The e-learning also emphasized the topics of respect for human rights and fair business practices in areas such as compliance with anti-corruption and anti-monopoly laws.
+Social expectations are high in these areas, and meeting them is important to the Casio Group.
 Casio will continue to improve the CSR literacy of employees while promoting the corporate creed, through group-wide education and awareness raising activities.